dsmsuite/dsmsuite.github.io/index.md

 **Defect rate**
 * 3.1X increase between periphery and core
+* 2.6X for McCabe
-* 2.6X for McCabe, combined effect 8.3X
+* Combined effect 8.3X

 **Lower productivity**
 * 50% decline as developer moves from periphery to core (conservatively)